aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 Ways of explaining multiplication
 - multiplication with whole number multiplier as repeated addition of the whole of the multiplicand.
 In this sense division as sharing remains a follow up to multiplication as its inverse.
-- multiplication with fraction multiplier as repeated addition of a resizing/scaling of the multiplicand by the denominator of the multiplier.
+- multiplication with fraction multiplier as resizing/scaling of the multiplicand by the multiplier.
 In this sense it seems more beneficial to view  division as containment as occuring first, and multiplication following it as its inverse.

 Ways of explaining division
 - division which results in integer quotient and possible remainder
 - division which results in fraction quotient and no remainder
-- division interpretation as sharing.
+- division interpretation as sharing (aka partition).
 Note that this interpreation requires divisor to be whole number, and hence corresponds with repeated-addition-of-a-whole interpretation of multiplication in which divisor is the multiplier.
-- division as containment.
+- division as containment (aka measurement).
 Note that this interpretation is applicable even if divisor is a fraction, and hence corresponds with repeated-addition-of-a-resizing interpretation of multiplication in which the quotient is the multiplier.

 NB: